 According to Colombian and foreign counternarcotics officials, Barrera operated in the Eastern Plains, principally the provinces of Meta, Vichada, Casanare and Guaviare.
 He also controlled strategic parts of Colombia’s capital, Bogota, and had consolidated staging areas in the Apure state of Venezuela from where he sent aircraft full of drugs to the Caribbean and Central America.
 Barrera himself was alleged to operate in the Vichada province of Colombia and in parts of Venezuela, where he allegedly had the protection of local officials.
 Barrera also used Venezuela as a storage and staging point to send drugs to Europe.
 He also used West Africa as a transit point for drugs shipped to Europe.

-Intelligence sources told InSight Crime that in recent years he spent most of his time in Venezuela, in order to have more security against prosecution and extradition.
+Intelligence sources told InSight Crime that in the years leading up to his arrest, he spent most of his time in Venezuela in order to have more security against prosecution and extradition.

 Allies and Enemies

 Barrera succeeded in bringing seemingly disparate political forces together for business purposes.
-By the end of the late 1990s, he’d established strong contacts with the FARC, often selling coca base to the rebels’ paramilitary rivals in the AUC or processing the coca himself for sale on the international market.
-His alliances with Cuchillo in the early part of the 2000s and with Comba in the latter part of the same decade made Barrera the most formidable of Colombian traffickers.
-He also had contacts with numerous other criminal groups.
-These alliances gave him a measure of protection from his rivals, which include some of Colombia’s most storied drug traffickers.
+By the end of the 1990s, he’d established strong contacts with the FARC, often selling coca base to the rebels’ paramilitary rivals in the AUC or processing the coca himself for sale on the international market.
+His alliances with Cuchillo in the early part of the 2000s and with Comba in the latter part of the same decade put Barrera among the most formidable of Colombian traffickers.
+He also had contacts with numerous other criminal groups like Mexico’s Sinaloa Cartel.
+These alliances gave him a measure of protection from his rivals, which included some of Colombia’s most storied drug traffickers.

-Two months after his capture in Venezuela, Barrera was deported to Colombia on November 14, and on April 17, 2013 President Juan Manuel Santos approved his extradition to the US.
-In October 2014, Barrera pleaded guilty in a US federal court to conspiring to launder over $10 million in drug money, and in November pleaded guilty to drug trafficking charges.
+Two months after his capture in Venezuela, Barrera was deported to Colombia in November 2012.
+The following year, Colombia’s then-President Juan Manuel Santos approved his extradition to the United States.
+In 2014, Barrera pleaded guilty in a US federal court to conspiring to launder tens of millions of dollars in drug money, as well as to drug trafficking charges.